TOP THINGS TO DO IN ZAGREB IN 2 DAYS

 Visit the Museum of Broken Relationships

-This is probably the most famous museum in the city.
-However, I still did not go, but it seems to be one of the best places to add to your Zagreb 2-day itinerary.
+The Museum of Broken Relationships is probably the most famous museum in the city.
+However, I still did not go, but it seems to be one of the best places to add to your itinerary.

 Walk Through Stone Gate

-There are several ways to get to the Upper Town – one is via the Stone Gate (Porta di Pietra).
+You could either take the funicular to get to the Upper Town but there are actually several ways to get up – one is via the Stone Gate (Porta di Pietra).

 It is the only remaining entrance of Zagreb’s old fortifications and the eastern gate to the old town.